Amazon closes down all physical book stores, pop-ups and 4-star stores in the UK and US. Do you want to learn how to avoid their mistakes?

 Definition: Mastering store concept development is managing the project with the customer journey in mind.
 The guiding questions when considering all tech and service options: Are product and sales still hero and do we add value to the customer journey?
 Owning the development process from sketch to store with the consumer in mind is more important than leading the innovation in store design.

 If your design overstates branding, technology or entertainment, you end up with a showroom to the detriment of store productivity.
-If it overstates store productivity, your store will be boring and neither win customers nor friends in the boardroom.
+If it overstates store productivity, your store will be boring and neither win new brand customers nor friends in the boardroom.
 To understand that challenge, I highly recommend an article by my colleague Greg Klingaman about his journey managing the design and creation of the £185M Johnnie Walker Brand Lighthouse.

 His central advice: “It is hard to put into words the incredible complexity.
 Through shared vision and aligned purpose, we balanced the push/pull of achieving commercial returns.”
 In other words, with all the creative energy flying around, the very basics of successful retailing risk getting lost.